Social Inhibition (Definition + Examples)

 You may, for example, speak softer or keep funny jokes to yourself when you are around new people versus when you are in the presence of one very close friend.

 Sometimes, this inhibition is subconscious.
-You don’t realize that you are actively avoiding a social situation by scheduling yourself too thin at work or making excuses for why you can’t go to a party.
+You don’t realize that you are actively avoiding a social situation by overloading your work schedule to avoid coworkers or making excuses for why you can't go to a party.
 Other times, the inhibition is conscious.
-People with a high level of social inhibition may be very aware that they are avoiding social situations.
+People with a high level of social inhibition may be aware that they are avoiding social situations.
 They might even be aware of the fear that drives social inhibition: the fear of disappointing other people.
-We all feel the innate desire to be accepted by the people around us.
+We all desire to be accepted by the people around us.
 Social inhibition is often a response to that desire and the fear that we won’t fulfill those desires by being our “true selves.”

 Effects of Social Inhibition

 Why do we study social inhibition?
 For one, it can affect our lives.
-We all know someone who has missed out on an opportunity or wasn’t able to make friends because of their shyness.
-We all know someone who has gained a lot of success because they were so outgoing or uninhibited when it came to speaking or networking with people.
+We all know someone who has missed out on an opportunity or couldn’t make friends because of their shyness.
+We all know someone who has gained a lot of success because they were extremely outgoing or uninhibited when speaking or networking with others.
 When we think of entrepreneurs, CEOs, or visionaries, we often picture someone who is not afraid of anything or who can talk to anyone about their big ideas.

 Interestingly enough, social inhibition isn’t just about being shy.
 People who are regularly socially inhibited don’t just “miss out” or fail to make friends.
 By avoiding certain situations or interactions, we may be reducing our ability to learn and grow.
 Take the process of learning a language.
 A lot goes into learning a language: memorizing the vocabulary, understanding the grammar, and speaking to others.
 The more practice we get speaking to others in the new language, the faster we will catch our mistakes and improve.
 Social inhibition prevents people from engaging in this way.
-Studies show that social inhibition distracts people from completing a task at hand; including, says Spanish psychologists, decision making and complex reasoning.
+Research indicates that social inhibition can interfere with the completion of tasks, affecting aspects such as decision-making and complex reasoning, according to findings from Spanish psychologists.

 How to Reduce Social Inhibition